TaitoUnited/taito-cli/README.md

 > Docker cannot use the Linux file system effectively.
 Therefore all your software projects and taito-cli settings should be located on the Windows file system.

-1. Configure [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) in that way you can call `docker` and `docker-compose` commands from linux shell.
+1. Configure [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) in that way you can call `git`, `docker` and `docker-compose` commands from linux shell.

 2. Mount your windows drive to `/c` instead of the default `/mnt/c`.
 This way the same file paths work both on Windows and on Linux.
 NOTE: If your software projects are located on some other drive than `c:`, mount also that drive.